nieltg/lxd_exporter/README.md

 ./lxd_exporter
 ```

-The exporter must have access to LXD socket which can be guided by specifying `LXD_SOCKET` or `LXD_DIR` environment variable.
+The exporter must have access to LXD socket which can be guided by:
+- Specifying `LXD_SOCKET` environment variable to LXD socket path, or
+- Specifying `LXD_DIR` environment variable to LXD socket's parent directory.

 For more information, you can see the documentation from [Go LXD client library](https://godoc.org/github.com/lxc/lxd/client#ConnectLXDUnix).

 ## Hacking